sailfishos-sony-tama/main/README.md

 * Xperia XZ2 single sim variant (H8216)

-Support for the other devices is expected in future.
+Support for the other devices is expected in the future.
+For that, open an issue in issue tracker with the specific model in the title and be ready to help with some simpler hardware-related questions and test the first builds.

 ## Current state